 Sometimes the un-weighted SNR in an 80-kHz bandwidth is quoted.
 This can be measured as follows: turn off the A weighting.
 Right click on XLOG and set the end frequency to 80 kHz.
 Right click on RMS and set the stop frequency to 80 kHz.
-The un-weighted 80-kHz SNR is reported as 94 dB.
+The unweighted 80-kHz SNR is reported as 94 dB.
+White noise power increases as the square root of the measurement bandwidth, going up 3 dB for each doubling of bandwidth.
+Thus going from 20-kHz bandwidth to 80-kHz bandwidth the noise should go up by 6 dB and the SNR should go down by 6 dB.

-Figure 7: A-weighted SNR
+Figure 10: A-weighted SNR